naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Loader | UI- (Addressable, Project) | Configuration of the resource loader used with UI resources.
-Objects Layer | 5 | The layer to assign for the UI elements instatiated by the engine.
-Used to cull the UI when using `toogle UI` feature.
+Override Objects Layer | True | Whether to assign a specific layer to all the UI objects managed by the engine.
+Required for some of the built-in features, eg `Toggle UI`.
+Objects Layer | 5 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
 Render Mode | Screen Space Camera | The canvas render mode to apply for all the managed UI elements.
 Sorting Offset | 1 | The sorting offset to apply for all the managed UI elements.